-The intent of this goal is to provide projects with the process performance baselines and models they need to perform quantitative project management.
-Many times these baselines and models are collected or created by the organization, but there are circumstances in which a project may need to create the baselines and models for themselves.
-These circumstances include projects that are not covered by the organization's baselines and models.
-For these cases the project follows the practices in this goal to create its baselines and models.
+The intent of this goal is to provide work groups with the process performance baselines and models they need to perform quantitative work management.
+Many times these baselines and models are collected or created by the organization, but there are circumstances in which a work group may need to create the baselines and models for themselves.
+These circumstances include work activities that are not covered by the organization's baselines and models.
+For these cases the work group follows the practices in this goal to create its baselines and models.